WiktoriaBobrowska/OthelloAI/README.md

 - Optional strong AI mode
 - Move hint system
 - Simple and clean UI
+-
+## How to Play

+- Click on any highlighted tile to place a disc.
+- Turns alternate between the player and the AI.
+- Use the **New Game** button to reset the board and start new game.
+- Toggle **Strong AI** for increased difficulty.
+- Toggle **Show Hints** to display the best valid moves.

 ### Standard AI
 The AI chooses one of the valid moves at random.
 This mode is fast and provides an easier challenge for beginners.